How to Start an S Corporation: Everything You Need to Know

 All of the steps involved in forming an S corporation can be long and complicated, but they are necessary.
 Doing them improperly will result in loss of your S corporation status and could also make you lose liability protection.
 In that case, your personal assets may be seized to settle debts and legal rulings against your business.

 If you need more information or help with how to start an S corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.